dsknowledgebase/v0/knowledge_objects/GAN.md

 ### Code

 I have implemented a GAN from scratch using tensorflow.
 The code is well commented in order to explain what each line of code accomplishes.
-The code and its output can be found on my github at [https://github.com/siddmirjank/Computer-Vision/tree/master/Fake%20Image%20Generator/tensorflow](https://github.com/siddmirjank/Computer-Vision/tree/master/Fake%20Image%20Generator/tensorflow)
+The code and its output can be found on my [github](https://github.com/siddmirjank/Computer-Vision/tree/master/Fake%20Image%20Generator/tensorflow)